dtminnick/readiness/notebooks/1_overview.md

   feature importance.

-Each model will be evaluated using ROC/AUC, confusion matrices, and fairness overlays across industries and plan sizes.
-I’ll also use residual diagnostics to identify misclassified plans and explore macroeconomic sensitivity.
+Each model will be evaluated using ROC/AUC, confusion matrices, and accuracy metrics.
+I’ll also use residual diagnostics to identify misclassified plans.

 # Data Leakage Avoidance